Logo

 What are the rules for registering a marriage?

 The way marriages are registered changed in May 2021.
 Paper marriage registers have been withdrawn and marriage registrations are now made by the local register office in an electronic register.
 Couples will have to contact their local register office in order to acquire a marriage schedule, which is a single form containing all the information about the marriage.
 This document gives them permission to marry in a named, registered Baptist church.
 It is signed after the ceremony by the couple, the witnesses and the authorised person for the registered church building in question.
 The authorised person is responsible for returning the completed schedule to the local register office for the details to be entered onto the electronic register.
 It is the register office that will later issue a marriage certificate to the couple.
 A detailed guide for authorised persons can be found on the UK Government website.
-Please note that the processes followed by the Anglican Church in England and Wales are different and they should not be followed by a Baptist church.
+Please note that the processes followed by the Church of England and the Church of Wales are different and they should not be followed by a Baptist church.

 Back to list of FAQs